-Problem gambling starts innocently enough-a recreational pursuit that is fun, sociable and exciting.
+Gambling disorders start innocently enough-a recreational pursuit that is fun, sociable and exciting.
 For many women that's all it is . . . just a form of entertainment among the many that they enjoy.
-But for a growing number of women, gambling becomes much more.
-It becomes a crippling addiction-like drugs or alcohol-that disrupts, compromises and even destroys personal, family and professional goals.
+But for a growing number of women, gambling may become much more.
+It becomes a crippling problem-like drugs or alcohol-that disrupts, compromises and even destroys personal, family and professional goals.